 Your rental property may have great features, but failing to include quality images in a listing can turn prospects away.
 Photos help prospective tenants imagine themselves in a home, reassuring them the house is well cared-for and includes the features they want.
 Make sure to add a feature photo to your listing along with interior photos to tell a story about your property.

 A rental property doesn't stand on its own- people are also interested in the surrounding community.
 How close is your property to public transit?
 Is it within walking or biking distance of the downtown core?
 Does the area have high-caliber schools?
 What attractive community amenities are around your property?
 Use rental property management software to keep an easy-to-access listing of the amenities in each neighborhood.
 Adding these amenities to any property profile you create will make the property more appealing to prospects and help generate leads.

 Use Social Media in Tandem With Web Listings

 Social media is a great, cost effective tool for drawing attention to your business, but posts are often short lived.
 Once a property manager posts something on their business Twitter feed, it's out there and then it's gone.
 In a fast-moving rental market, strive to create a more permanent area where you can host your rental listings.
-According to the Wall Street Journal, a site costs more than the sum total of all social-media accounts, but it's a lot more permanent.
+According to the Wall Street Journal (subscription required), a site costs more than the sum total of all social-media accounts but it's a lot more permanent.
 Use social media as a complement to your web listings for both increased reach and long-lasting impact.

 Choose a rental property management software that makes it simpler to get information about your properties and create a stronger relationship with your tenants.
 Propertyware tools allow you to manage your information wherever you are and provide the organization you need to focus on marketing and business development.
-Get pricing today.
+Take a free online tour of Propertyware today.